-Suzanne released her first album on Nova Records in 1987 entitled Dreams Come True.
-Her second album was released in 1991 entitled I Wonder.
+Suzanne released her first album on Nova Records in 1987, entitled Dreams Come True.
+Her second album was released in 1991, entitled I Wonder.
 These albums featured some of L.A.'s finest studio musicians, such as contemporary jazz greats John Patitucci, Vinnie Colaiuta, and Peter Erskine.
 These recordings received worldwide distribution and continue to receive airplay in the U.S., Europe, and Japan.
-The arrangements range from small jazz group to 32-piece orchestra, with very eclectic writing, ranging from acoustic jazz to fusion to orchestral music, combining a large string section with a small jazz group.
-In addition to composing and arranging most of the music on them, she also served as the keyboardist and vocalist on several of the tracks.
+The writing and arranging vary from acoustic jazz to fusion and incorporate orchestral elements.
+In addition to composing and arranging music on the albums, she also served as the keyboardist and vocalist on several of the tracks.

 Dan Moretti is a professor in the Contemporary Writing and Production (CWP) department at Berklee College of Music.
 In 2006, he received the Curriculum Development Award for the course Groove Writing.
 Dan later adapted this course for Berklee Online, where it is called Arranging: Contemporary Styles.
 He also co-authored the book Essential Grooves (Sher Music Co.) and produced content for the Tutti Interactive Video Platform for the company Spectrum Interactive.